How Long Does a Divorce Take in Wisconsin?

 How long do you have to be married to get alimony?

 The longer the better but after 10 years, spousal support, also known as alimony, becomes much more likely.
-Spousal support is not required in Wisconsin and varies widely depending on the situation specifically how much each party makes and how long they have been married.
+Spousal support is not required in Wisconsin and varies widely depending on the situation, specifically the key factors are how much each party makes and how long they have been married.

 How much does it cost to get a divorce in Wisconsin?

 The cost of divorce in Wisconsin can vary based on the county and the types of issues involved in the divorce.
-Typically, you can expect to pay fees between $175 and $190.
-The court does allow for people of low income to file an Affidavit of Indigency which, if approved, qualifies them to have those fees waived.
+Typically, you can expect to pay around $185.
+The court does allow people of low income to file an Affidavit of Indigency which, if approved, qualifies them to have those fees waived.

 Some other fees could include attorney fees, service fees, mediation fees, and guardian ad litem fees.